TipsyCoin/TipsyCoin/README.md

 # TipsyCoin

-Solidity contracts and Hardhat tests for TipsyCoin.io
+Solidity contracts and Hardhat tests for TipsyCoin.io.

+Currently, the team is still hard at work testing the contracts before the audit scheduled for the 20th.
+So some debug and testing code is still present, and small changes to the contracts are likely.
+Please make sure to grab the latest code on the 20th, and ensure this message has been removed, which indicates a green light.
+Thanks!

 ## Introduction
 TipsyCoin is a Safemoon style token with a number of design changes